TRIBUTE TO PRINCESS DIANA

 Diana was surprisingly open and public about her feelings and her desires.
 Her presence in the royal family was no doubt a breath of fresh air and perhaps a threat to the old, stuffy routine.
 On Diana's wedding day it was, as someone described it, as if fairy dust had been spread around all of London - magical.
 It was one day where people were quiet, did not riot, push, were not rude, but were totally respectful, supportive and joyful of the marriage.

-But after the birth of her sons, Diana suffered post-natal depression, had bulemia, lacked self-esteem, felt neglected and powerless.
-She also had a husband who was more interested in someone else.
+But after the birth of her sons, Diana suffered post-natal depression, had bulemia, self-esteem, felt neglected, powerless, and had a husband who was more interested in someone else.
 Diana had her own love affairs.
 She was afraid.
 Yet, when it came to others she was courageous, and probably never completely felt it.
 She burst the fairytale bubble, exposed the myths about royalty, and saw her own failings of beliving in the fairytale marriage.
 She was still a responsible and loving mother and fulfilled her duties as the Princess.

 She used her position of power in order to bring humanity, compassion and love to the public, and therefore to the royals by bringing them into the 20th century and more in touch with commoners.
 She touched people physically and spiritually, and brought to the public awareness the dangers of mines, and compassion for those with A.I.D.S.
 Diana was also related to 17 million Americans, Churchill, Lawrence of Arabia and many others, which no doubt contributed to the feeling the world felt she was one of them.